Absolute-Solar/SDK/README.md

 # Security
 When using the SDK, prioritize security:

 1.)
 Private Keys: Never hardcode or expose private keys.
-Use environment variables or secure key management systems.
+Use environment variables or secure key management systems. <br>
 2.)
-Audits: The SDK and its smart contracts are audited by industry leaders (e.g., CyberScope, CertiK) to ensure robustness.
+Audits: The SDK and its smart contracts are audited by industry leaders (e.g., CyberScope, CertiK) to ensure robustness. <br>
 3.)
 Bug Bounty: Report vulnerabilities to our bug bounty program for rewards.

 # Documentation

 1.)
-API Reference: Full documentation is available at docs.solarcrypto.ca (placeholder; update with actual link).
+API Reference: Full documentation is available at docs.solarcrypto.ca (placeholder; update with actual link). <br>
 2.)
 Whitepaper: Learn more about the Absolute Solar ecosystem in the CryptoSun Whitepaper.

 # Contributing
 We welcome contributions to the Absolute Solar SDK!
 To get involved:

 1.)
-Clone the Repository: git clone https://github.com/AbsoluteSolarCrypto/absolute-solar-sdk.git 2.)
-Build: Run cargo build to compile the SDK.
+Clone the Repository: git clone https://github.com/AbsoluteSolarCrypto/absolute-solar-sdk.git <br>
+2.)
+Build: Run cargo build to compile the SDK. <br>
 3.)
 Test: Run cargo test for unit tests, or cargo test --features integration with a Solana test validator (solana-test-validator).

 Submit issues or pull requests via our GitHub repository.
 Review our Contributing Guidelines and Code of Conduct before contributing.